 My kiddo had not even tasted this Easter egg smoothie popsicle recipe before she asked if we could make them an Easter tradition.
 I guess everything on a stick is better right?

 I once had a friend tell me she had the hardest time making homemade popsicles.
 “They always tasted delicious,” she said, “but how the heck do you get them out of the molds?
 We ended up eating them with a spoon!”

-So if you don’t know the mom hack all you have to do is simply run your homemade popsicle under a bit of warm water for a few seconds, and they should pop right out.
+So if you don’t know the mom hack all you have to do is run your homemade popsicle under a bit of warm water for a few seconds, and they should pop right out.
 Not too long because of course then you would have slurry again, but just a few seconds and the pop comes right out easy peasy.

-This warm water trick is especially important for these Easter egg smoothie popsicles.
+This warm water trick is especially important for these Easter egg popsicles.
 The shape of the eggs mixed with the liquid inside expanding and the popsicle is going to be hard to open.

 To make these fun Easter Egg Smoothie popsicles you will also need-

-- six lollipop sticks or popsicle sticks
+- 6 lollipop sticks or wooden popsicle sticks

 - something pointy like a pen or a chopstick to make holes in your eggs

 - a squeeze bottle– I found mine at the dollar store but I linked to one on Amazon in case you need one.

 Most plastic easter eggs are not recyclable and let’s be honest they are everywhere.
 This project is a way to reuse those eggs during or even long after Easter.